Loans for immigrants help non-residents make their projects a reality, whether business or personal.

 Business Term Loans

-The requirements for these types of loans for immigrants are not as strict as those for other lending products, making them an excellent option for immigrants without a credit history.
+The requirements for these types of loans are not as strict as those for other lending products, making them an excellent option for immigrants without a credit history.

-This financing alternative focuses on businesses with a high demand for equipment and tools, such as workshops, restaurants, beauty salons, etc.
+This financing alternative focuses on businesses with a high demand for equipment and tools, such as workshops, construction companies, restaurants, beauty salons, etc.

 The collateral needed is the piece of equipment itself.
 This means you will not have to offer your personal assets as collateral.